stuartcusackie/statamic-cache-requester/README.md

 ## Usage

-This package provides an artisan command that be used like so
+A control panel utility is provided for easy usage.
+An artisan command is also provided and can be used like so:

 `php artisan glide:request`